-- Reports Allows users to create and export reports. - Process Calibration Allows users to perform ordinary calibrations on pH, DO, and Level.
-Only 'two-point' and 'span' calibrations should be performed on reusable DO sensors.
-Other DO calibration types should not be performed without consulting PBS Biotech Technical Support.
+Reports - Allows users to create and export reports.

+Process Calibration - Allows users to perform ordinary calibrations on pH, DO, and Level.
+Only 'one-point' calibrations should be performed on single-use pH sensors, and only 'span' calibrations should be performed on single-use DO sensors.
+'Two-point' calibrations should not be performed on pH or DO sensors without consulting PBS Biotech Technical Support.